timzaz/drone-monitor/README.md

 # Drone Monitor

+This app was developed to fulfill some recruitment criteria years ago.

 This app simulates the location tracking of drones in realtime as they fly around the country.

 The application is built with the Flask python framework with the Python